Skip to main content

 Queries are the foundation of fetching GraphQL data.
 We’ve seen:

-• How to define a GraphQL query within our app using the graphql`` tagged literal
+• How to define a GraphQL query within our app using the graphql`` tagged literal.

 • How to use the useLazyLoadQuery hook to fetch the results of a query when a component renders.